kelseyhightower/nocode/README.md

 ### Building the Application

-Now that you have not done anything it's time to build your application:
+Now that you have not done anything, it's time to build your application:

 ```